gabrielcastrosilva/simplegoapi/README.md

 It is of utmost importance for these commands to be ran in their respective folders, otherwise they will **not work**.

+In case of errors you can run the following command to prune **ALL** of your docker images: `docker system prune -a`

 Then, the following commands need to be ran in order to:

 Start the API docker container: `docker-compose run --rm --name go-api -p 3000:3000 api USD`